clrksml/jailbreak/README.md

  Inside the sh_config.lua in the gamemode folder are some variables you use to change gamemode functionality.

- The follower convars can because inside of your server.cfg or autoexec.cfg to change gameplay.
+ The follower convars can be used inside of your server.cfg or autoexec.cfg to change gameplay.

  	jb_round_limit - 30 - Max round limit before trying to change map.

  	jb_time_limit - 900 - Round time limit in seconds.

  	jb_ratio - 3 - Inmate to Guard ratio.

  Admins and SuperAdmin receive logs during gameplay related to certain events.
 Player Killed, Player Damage, etc. Logs are located in data/jailbreak/logs folder.